apocaliss92/scrypted-advanced-notifier/README.md

 - Use the `Generate now` button to reuse the frames collected the previous session.
 They will be stored until the following session starts

 ### Audio (only on camera)
+**Audio rules will activate only if a source of audio measurement is active.
+These are currently probided by Basic object detector (Audio detector mixin) and Frigate Bridge (Frigate audio detector).**
 Audio rules will monitor the audio received by the camera

 - Create a new rule adding a new text in the `Audio rules` selector and hit save.
 A new tab will appear